Perseman Manokwari

-Perseman Manokwari is an Indonesian football club based in Manokwari.
-They play in the Liga 3.
+Perseman stands for Persatuan Sepakbola Manokwari.
+Perseman Manokwari is an Indonesian football club based in Manokwari, West Papua.
+They play in the Liga 4.
 Their home stadium is Sanggeng Stadium.

 History

 Perseman Manokwari was established in 1950, is the oldest club from Papua, even standing earlier than Persipura Jayapura which was founded in 1963, starting their work in the competition in the Perserikatan era in 1985, they made it into the top six the first time they participated in the competition.